Francesco Rivarola

-Lieutenant-General the Most Noble Francesco, Count Rivarola (also known as Sir Francis Rivarola) was a Corsican who became a senior British Army officer, and served in the Napoleonic Wars throughout the Mediterranean Region.
+Lieutenant-General Francesco, Count Rivarola, (1779 – 7 October 1853), also known as Sir Francis Rivarola, was a Corsican who became a senior British Army officer, and served in the Napoleonic Wars throughout the Mediterranean Region.
 He was involved in the development of Maltese military and police forces; he also convinced the British of the value of using anti-French Mediterranean levies.
 He was born in 1779 on Corsica and died whilst on duty as Lieutenant Governor of Zante in 1853, on the Island of Cephalonia.

 Family background

 Not much is known about Francesco Rivarola's immediate family, or the exact circumstances of his birth and parentage.
 He bore the hereditary title of ‘count’ from one of his forebears, who was created an ‘imperial count palatine’ for his services to the Holy Roman Emperor.
 The Rivarola family were originally from Spain via the Mantua area of Italy, but had become emigres after a dispute with the Spanish royal family of the time.
 Branches of the family had settled in Corsica, mainland Italy and Sicily.
 Francis’ ancestors had been ambassadors, army commanders, painters and senior clerics in the Roman Catholic church.

 What seems certain is that his direct line descendants resettled in England and at least two male successors used the title Count Rivarola (referring to its derivation as bestowed by the Holy Roman Emperor).